calebnance/feather-ssg/src/html/pages/features.md

 ---
 layout: post
-metaTitle: Quick Features
+metaTitle: Features of feather ssg
-metaDescription: here is the meta for the Quick Features page
+metaDescription: feather is back to the basics
-category: javascript
+category: html
 tags: javascript code howto
 ---

-# Features of Feather SSG
+# Features of feather ssg

 This is a return to a simple HTML/CSS/JavaScript dev environment built with **Production** in mind.